12/7/2019 - 9:45 am

 Flooding or fallen trees may cause traffic back-ups and road closures.
-Road closures will be posted at www.cityofmillvalley.org as they are reported.
+Road closures will be posted on our homepage at www.cityofmillvalley.org as they are reported.
 Check www.mvtraffic.org for updates on traffic before your trip.

 Drive with Caution: When driving in the rain, use extra caution and always have your headlights on.
 Remember, if you turn on your windshield wipers, turn on your headlights.
 Please obey the speed limits and follow other traffic at a safe distance.

-We urge residents to initiate their winter preparedness measures early in the season by seeking sand and sandbags should they need them.
+We urge residents to take preparedness measures by seeking sand and sandbags should they need them.
 Sand and bags can be purchased at local hardware stores.
 Watch a video on how to fill and place sandbags.